 Obviously individual travel will commence before group travel as it is easier for an individual to decide to travel without the time it takes to organise a group tour where participants must agree mutually acceptable dates and an itinerary and arrange payments.
 That is always more complicated when there is more than one person involved.

-It is my opinion, and only my opinion, that unrestricted and unregulated travel in the way we have known it for the past 50 years has gone for the
+It is my opinion, and only my opinion, that unrestricted and unregulated travel in the way we have known it for the past 50 years has gone for the foreseeable future.

 I believe that the resumption of travel will not be down to the wishes of individual travellers or the airlines or tour operators.